vivianlinnn/power_outage_analysis/README.md

 | **West North Central**       | 7       | 0        | 0        | 0      |

 In addition, we also grouped `NERC.REGIONS` and get the calculated mean of different severity metrics of the outages including `OUTAGE.DURATION`, `CUSTOMERS.AFFECTED`, and `DEMAND.LOSS.MW` through the aggregate function of mean.
+The significance of this aggregation is to compare the severity of outages on average across all `NERC.REGIONS`, so that we have a better understanding of which the areas where outages can have more significant impacts from outages.
 The first five rows of the pivot table are shown below:

 | **NERC.REGION** | **OUTAGE.DURATION** | **CUSTOMERS.AFFECTED** | **DEMAND.LOSS.MW** |
 |-----------------|---------------------|------------------------|--------------------|
 | ASCC            | NaN                 | 14273.0                | 35.0               |